-Forest structure analyses and biomass prediction systems are key tools for advancing forest trait-based ecology and ecosystem stewardship.
-The combination of near-field remote sensing techniques-e.g., Unmanned Aerial Vehicles (UAV) and Light Detection and Ranging (LiDAR) systemswith machine-learning methods enhances the accuracy of forest structure analyses and above ground-biomass (AGB) estimates.
-In this study, we utilized a UAV-LiDAR system to map the 3D architecture of a monoculture Norway spruce forest in Davos, Switzerland, where a field-based inventory served as ground truth data.
-The objectives of this effort were (i) to gain insights into variation and gradients of structural traits (i.e., tree height) and (ii) to evaluate whether this knowledge of community structure may prove useful as contextual information to improve predictions of AGB at the individual tree level.
+Forest structure analysis and biomass prediction systems are key tools for advancing forest trait-based ecology and ecosystem stewardship.
+The combination of nearfield remote sensing techniques-e.g. Unmanned Aerial Vehicles (UAV) and Light Detection and Ranging (LiDAR) systems-with machine learning (ML) methods enhances the accuracy of tree trait prediction and above groundbiomass (AGB) estimates.
+In this study, we utilized a UAV-LiDAR system to map the 3D architecture of a Norway spruce forest in Davos, Switzerland, where a field-based inventory served as ground truth data.
+The objectives of this study were (i) to gain insights into variation and gradients of tree height and (ii) to evaluate whether this knowledge of community structure may prove useful as contextual information to improve predictions of AGB at the individual tree level.
 To investigate the local association of structural traits, we segmented the point cloud data scene into individual trees and treated tree height as the morphological variable of interest.
 We then used local indicators of spatial association to determine the extent of significant local context, and defined tree neighborhoods within the forest.
-For the task of AGB regression, we obtained results of several feature-based regression methods (i.e., AdaBoost, Lasso and Random Forest) and evaluated these based on nested cross-validation.